A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Introduction

 This paper can be regarded as a significant extension of \cite{ban2019general,di2019unified} that only model the single ride service provided by TNCs.
 A major difference of this paper from our previous papers \citep{di2017ridesharing,di2018link,li2019rue,chen2021RUE} is that here we include the e-pooling service, which requires to explicitly pair ODs and match two orders and thus, exhibits distinction from ad hoc ridesharing.

 Before delving into our contributions, we would like to first explain the computational complexity involving ride-pooling vehicle flows.
-In an e-haling system, the order of pick-ups and drop-offs of two ODs has three possible cases (see Fig.~\ref{fig:3ODs}).
-When there are $N$ pairs, the total possible combination is $N(N-1)\times 3$, which is infeasible to enumerate when $N$ grows.
-Thus, an effective model and an efficient algorithm need to be developed.
+In an e-haling system, the sequence of pick-ups and drop-offs of two ODs is a permutation problem, which is, $P^2_2=4$ possible cases.
+When there are $N$ pairs, the total possible permutation is $N(N-1)\times P^2_2$ with a time complexity of $O(N^2)$.
+Direct brute force is practically infeasible, especially as $N$ grows, not mentioning when 3 or more rides can be shared in one trip.
+We believe that a quite different and innovative framework is warranted to accommodate the e-pooling service.
+The core contribution of this paper is the characterization of pooled trips without explicit enumeration of order pooling and sequencing.

-In a nutshell, the contributions of the this paper include: \begin{enumerate} \item A layered OD hypergraph is developed over which vehicle flows and passenger flows are modeled for both e-solo and e-pooling services; \item Vehicle dispatching and vehicle-passenger matching are equivalent to solving two sequential network flow problems over the properly defined OD graphs, which simplifies enumeration of possible routing plans for TNC vehicles in pooling service; \item Extensive numerical examples in small and large road networks are performed to illustrate the efficiency of our model, and offer insights into e-platform operation, planning and policymaking. \end{enumerate}
+In a nutshell, the contributions of the paper include: \begin{enumerate} \item Rather than formulating vehicle dispatching and vehicle-passenger matching as combinatorial problems, we establish an equivalence of these two problems to two sequential network flow problems over properly defined OD graphs, in order to avoid enumeration of matching and routing plans for TNC vehicles in pooling service; \item The topology and structure of a layered OD graph is designed over which vehicle dispatching and vehicle-passenger matching can be simplified as link-node based minimum-cost flow problems; \item Extensive numerical examples in small and large road networks are performed to illustrate the efficiency of our model, and offer insights into e-platform operation, planning and policymaking. \end{enumerate}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:prob} presents the problem statement and lays out three modules: e-platform optimization, customer mode choice, and network congestion.
-Section~\ref{sec:od} proposes the structure of the layered OD hypergraph that will be used to efficiently solve combination and sequencing of vehicle and passenger flows.
+Section~\ref{sec:od} proposes the structure of the layered OD graph that will be used to efficiently solve combination and sequencing of vehicle and passenger flows.
 Section~\ref{sec:1_OD}-\ref{sec:3_mode} detail each module.
-Section~\ref{sec:unified} summarizes all three modules and provide a unified model.
+Section~\ref{sec:sol} discusses solution properties.
 In Section~\ref{sec:exp}, numerical examples are presented to demonstrate the developed model on a simple 3-node network and on the Sioux Falls network.
 Section~\ref{sec:conclu} concludes this study.